tfabris/BlueGigaEmpeg/README.md

 Apply power and pair Bluetooth
 ==============================================================================
-Apply power to the empeg, and the BlueGigaEmpeg module will receive power.
+Apply power to the empeg with 12 volts from your car ignition, via the wiring harness on the car docking sled.
+See the section titled ["Modify empeg's power connection to car if needed"](#power) for more details about the car wiring connection.

+If you are doing any debugging/troubleshooting in the house, using the empeg's 12v AC adapter power supply also works, connected to the player's AC adapter input.
+However the sled and wiring harness are still needed, because the BlueGigaEmpeg module must connect through the sled's tuner module connector.

 Make sure the empeg is not in "sleep" mode, since power to the tuner module connector is turned off in sleep mode.

 The first time you use the BlueGigaEmpeg, you will need to pair it with your Bluetooth car stereo.
-You might also wish to re-pair again after editing the BlueGigaEmpeg firmware or the WT32i firmware.
+You might also wish to re-pair again after editing the BlueGigaEmpeg firmware.
 The BlueGigaEmpeg has a recessed RESET/PAIR button for this purpose.

 ###  Pairing Procedure: